Home

 (1874-1950)

-Circa 1917, when he registered for the federal military draft during World War I, he was employed as a coal miner for the Robinson and Davis Coal Company of Flemington, Taylor County, though maintaining his permanent address in Long Run.
-On his draft card, he listed his race as white.
+Circa 1917, when he registered for the federal military draft during World War I, Warner was employed as a coal miner for the Robinson and Davis Coal Company of Flemington, Taylor County, though maintaining his permanent address in Long Run.
+On the draft card, he listed his race as white.